 Czech National Symphony Orchestra

 The Czech National Symphony Orchestra was established in 1993 by trumpet player Jan Hasenöhrl.
 A spiritual father at the birth of the CNSO was the legendary conductor Zdeněk Košler.
 In the year 1996, the American Paul Freeman took over as Chief Conductor, and remained in this position for fantastic ten years.
-The ambitious project of this orchestra is one of Freeman’s greatest successes on the Czech and world music scenes.
-Together with this position he was also Honorary Music Director of CNSO, at which position he still remains today.
+At the beginning of the year 2007, Maestro Libor Pešek was named the Chief Conductor and he still remains at this position today.